CollierCZ/docs-media/java-rx-sdk-reame.md

 ### Handling errors

-SDK will automatically map [Kentico Cloud error responses](https://developer.kenticocloud.com/v1/reference) to `KenticoCloudResponseException` runtime Exception that you can handle.
+The SDK will automatically map [Kentico Cloud error responses](https://developer.kenticocloud.com/v1/reference) to `KenticoCloudResponseException` runtime Exception that you can handle.

 ```java
 try {